Key Takeaways

 Phase 3: En Route to Pickup or Carrying Passengers

-Once the driver accepts a ride and is en route to pick up a passenger—or actively transporting passengers—the full rideshare insurance applies:
+Once the driver accepts a ride and is en route to pick up a passenger - or actively transporting passengers - Oklahoma law requires a higher coverage layer:

-- $1 million liability coverage for injuries to third parties
+- At least $1 million liability coverage for injuries to third parties

 - Contingent comprehensive and collision (if the driver has personal coverage)

-This is where the real coverage exists.
-If you're injured while a passenger in an Uber or Lyft, or hit by a rideshare driver with an active fare, you're looking at the $1 million policy.
+This is usually the largest required coverage layer.
+If you are injured while a passenger in an Uber or Lyft, or hit by a rideshare driver with an active fare, the $1 million liability policy may be central to the claim.

 Who You Might Need to Claim Against